AI Is Changing SEO: Why Your Marketing Strategy Needs an Upgrade in 2026

 Bonus: Add an FAQ section at the bottom of your posts or service pages.

 AI looks for trust signals.
 Is your business real?
 Is it active?
 Is it an authority?
-Make sure your website includes:
+Make sure your website includes an about page, contact page and service pages with:

 Your full business name and location